 RESILIA Foundation – this helps students understand how decisions effect good/bad cyber resilience.
 Students also learn how to make good cyber resilience an efficient part of business and operational management.

 RESILIA Practitioner – this helps students understand what actual cyber resilience looks like in practice, and the risks that can easily harm cyber resilience.
 Students will also gain an understanding of how to get best balance of risk, cost, benefits and flexibility within an organisation.

-How can RESILIA help companies and individuals?
+How RESILIA can help